NTU-Conti-A2/LeGO-LOAM/NTU_Fork_README.md

     ```
     - not really sure what these signify.
 Seems to do things like map the x-axis of one frame to the z-axis of another.
 Possibly LOAM related.

-## Usage

-- Map Cloud
-    - /laser_cloud_surround
-    - frame_id: camera_init
-    - hz: 0.2
-- Map Cloud (stack)
-    - /registered_cloud
-    - frame_id: camera_init
-    - hz: 2.5
-- Trajectory
-    - /key_pose_origin
-    - hz: 2.5
-    - this is a point cloud which actually represents the fully corrected odometry of the robot.
-That is, loop closure will correct this
-    - frame_id: camera_init

 ## LeGO-LOAM Sample Bag